stephanieesamperio/module_9/README.md

    emp_no is unique number for each employee which makes it a primary key.

-   emp_no in dept_empployees ia a foreign key to the primary key emp_no.
+   emp_no in dept_employees ia a foreign key to the primary key emp_no.

    emp_no in dept_manager, titles and salaires are foreign keys